Gexi0619/claire-radel-fans/content/releases/someones-gonna-love-you/index.md

 ## Lives

+### Denver Days - August 13, 2017

+{{< facebookvideoh userid="ClareRadelMusic" id="893023054184024" >}}

+Denver Days was a blast!
+Thanks to all who came out to hear me play.
+Love this video of my original "Someone's Gonna Love You" with the dad dancing with his little girl in the background! #festivalfun #dancelikenooneswatching

 ### BlueBird Cafe - November 5, 2017

 {{< youtube id="k6H6o5W7UUs" >}}

 So excited that I got to play at the BlueBird Cafe!!!
 This is from my trip to Nashville, so excited to share this with you!!

+🎤#tb to 2nd time playing at the magical @bluebirdcafetn my original song "Someone's Gonna Love You" stay tuned for the whole video on #Youtube sooooon!!
+Let me know what you think below! #songwriter #Singer #Nashville #MusicRow #MusicCity #TheBlueBirdCafe🎤

+### July 10, 2018

+{{< facebookvideov userid="ClareRadelMusic" id="1082201655266162" >}}

+RECAP of #Saturday!!!
+This is an original song that will be on my EP!
+I can’t wait, stay tuned 💕😊

 ### Debut EP Release Party - Semptember 15, 2018